suuift/ServerSetup/README.md

 Download DockerSetup and unzip to /docker

+Downlaod example.env or create empty file ".env" in path /docker if it's not already there

 Edit docker-compose.yml and .env with necessary path changes

 Create empty file ".docker-gc-exclude" in path /docker/appdata/docker-gc if it's not already there

-Create empty file ".env" in path /docker if it's not already there

 Create empty file ".htpassword" in path /docker/shared if it's not already there